Spooky309/Minecrap/README.md

 # Thanks to...

 Mojang for the textures I stole (they're placeholders!!!)
-This guy on the internet who wrote about a bunch of detailed 2D AABB tests which I turned into 3D
+[This guy](http://noonat.github.io/intersect/) who wrote the 2D AABB tests I based my collision off
 Everyone who gave me the validation I needed to be motivated to continue with this, as long as I do
 My parents for being cool